eaglesky/CodingPractices/BeCareful.md

 * For implementation problems with a lot of corner cases, pay more attention to writing robust code with good style than performance!
 Refactor the code to improve the performance after you have a working solution!
 * Refactor the code if the code is correct.
 This could be done earlier before checking the correctness of the code if the code needs obvious refactoring.

+## Online coding interview preparation
+* Be sure to get used to the code pad beforehand, including how to run the code and see the results in the console(scrolling and reset).
+* Get familar with adding a main function to the Solution class and other nitty-gritty on Java.
+This will save the compling time.
+* Prepare pens and paper if it is a phone interview.
+* Check the headphone and microphone if it is phone interview.
+* Before debugging, first do a visual check.
+Don't let any unsure places go -- correct it even if you are unsure why it leads to the incorrect result.

 1. Be careful about the end value of iterator after the for loop!!

 2. When adding/multiply two numbers digits by digits, consider the following cases: